critical to quality tree

 Putting your CTQ into action

 Though understanding the needs of your customers is a great project in itself, knowledge without action is often futile.
-You’ll notice at the far right of your template that you’ve been left with performance requirements that can easily be turned into projects.
+You’ll notice at the far right of your template that you end up with performance requirements that you can easily turn into projects.

 Let’s use the “app to place orders” quality driver as an example.
 You now know that you must develop an app, which can be the goal of a sprint or a project.
-You also know that the scope of the project must include:
+You also know that the scope of the project must include the performance requirements:

 • Must be viewable on all devices